Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Related work

 \subsection{Label Distribution Inference Attacks}

-In the Label Distribution Inference (LDI) attack, the adversary aims to reconstruct the complete label distribution of a client’s training dataset. {Dai et al.} introduced Decaf, which leverages gradient-change magnitudes in the final linear layer to estimate class proportions~\cite{dai2024decaf}.
-Their method first identifies null classes and then fits the proportions of remaining classes using regression against auxiliary per-class gradient bases.
+In the LDI attack, the adversary aims to reconstruct the complete label distribution of a client’s training dataset. {Dai et al.} introduced Decaf, which leverages gradient-change magnitudes in the final linear layer to estimate class proportions~\cite{dai2024decaf}.
 Similarly, {Gu et al.} demonstrated that per-class sample proportions leave distinct traces on output-layer updates \cite{gu2023ldia}.
-Based on this practice, their approach trains shadow models locally and uses the resulting data to train a CNN-based attack model, which maps sequences of output-layer updates to a client’s underlying label distribution.
 Additionally, {Ramakrishna et al.} designed four practical estimators that transform a client’s last-layer update into an estimate of its label distribution, either through a bias term in the final layer or by using an auxiliary dataset \cite{ramakrishna2022inferring}.

-However, \textit{the above methods are only tested on image datasets, which possess a very different structure and data structures from the graph domain}.
+However, \textit{the above methods are only tested on image datasets, which possess a very different structure and data structure from the graph domain}.
+Launching LDI in FedGNNs is challenging because gradients are influenced not only by node labels but also by neighboring structures and unknown node degrees, making direct reverse engineering non-trivial.
 Recently, a concurrent work from Cheng et al. proposed EC-LDA, which clips the global model’s parameter norm before distributing it to clients, generates Gaussian-sampled dummy data, and collects embedding summaries with softmax outputs \cite{cheng2025ec}.
-By combining clipped-model gradients with dummy-data statistics, the attacker reconstructs label counts, reverting to the original model afterward to avoid training degradation.

-To date, EC-LDA is the only existing work that implements an LDI attack in the FedGNNs setting.
-However, it relies on embedding compression, meaning the server clips the parameters of the global model to minimize the gradient variance before broadcasting it to the clients.
-This method assumes an over-realistic threat model, where the server (attacker) can actively tamper with the client model parameters during the training process.
-Therefore, though the EC-LDA approach assists in the success of the attack, active modification of the training process makes the attack more detectable and potentially disrupts model utility, which is classified as an active attacker.
+The success of EC-LDA relies on embedding compression, meaning the server clips the parameters of the global model to minimize the gradient variance before broadcasting it to the clients.
+This method made an aggressive threat model, where the server (attacker) can actively tamper with the client model parameters during the training process.
+Such an active modification of the training process makes the attack more detectable and potentially disrupts model utility, which is classified as an active attacker.
 In contrast, our Fed-Listing resides in a passive attacker setting, where the honest-but-curious server only leverages an auxiliary dataset and the attack is undetectable.